3mcd/javelin/docs-src/content/ecs/_index.md

 ## What's an ECS?

 Data and behavior are separate concerns in an ECS.
-High-cohesion game objects are substituted with three distinct concerns: (1) **components** – game data, (2) **entities** – game objects (like a tree, chest, or spawn position), and (3) **systems** – game behavior.
+There are three main parts to an ECS: **components** – game data, **entities** – game objects (like a tree, chest, or spawn position), and **systems** – game behavior.
 As we'll see, this architecture enables runtime composition of behavior that would be tricky to implement in the example above.

 ### Components

 In an ECS, components are typically plain objects that contain data and no methods.
 Ideally all game state lives in components.

 ```
-Body   { velocity: [number, number] }
+player = { name: string }
-Player { name: string }
+input  = { jump: boolean }
-Input  { jump: boolean }
+body   = { velocity: [number, number] }
 ```

 ### Entities